-Coconut oil is great to use as a flea treatment and prevention, a gentle cleanser, and a food supplement.
-On top of that, you can even use coconut oil to brush your dog’s teeth!
+Coconut oil is great to use as flea treatment, gentle cleanser, and food supplement.
+On top of that, you can even use it to brush your dog’s teeth.

-Here are the reasons why you should be using coconut oil on your canine’s canines.
+Here are some of the reasons why you should be using it on your canine’s canines.

-Why Brush Your Dog’s Teeth with Coconut Oil?
+Why Should You Brush Your Dog’s Teeth with Coconut Oil?

 1. It’s Antimicrobial